Smart Ways to Use Lobby TVs in Veterinary Practices

 Keeping content fresh can be a burden.
 Subscribing to a service like Veteos On-Demand will provide ongoing video content that’s even personalized for your practice.
 Veteos On-Demand can even have an add-on called VetCast that manages your ScreenCloud account so you don’t have to!

-Having the volume turned up too loud on your lobby TV can result in startled patients and annoyed team members working your front desk.
-Try keeping the volume just loud enough to be audible within a few feet of the TV, or turn the volume completely off.
-Select video content that shows relevant information in the visuals, rather than requiring audio.
-Turning on subtitles or closed captions can also help.
+Loud TV volume can startle patients and annoy front desk staff.
+Keep the volume just loud enough to be audible within a few feet of the TV or turn it off completely.
+Select video content that conveys information visually rather than relying on audio.
+Turning subtitles on can also be helpful.

 Client Education Videos